With just one cell/BTS, your mobile phone isn’t all that mobile.

 The question as to when to handover a call to a neighbouring cell, comes down to the signal strength levels the phone is experiencing.

-The phone measures up to 6 frequencies of other nearby (neighbouring) BTSs, and reports what it’s hearing to the BTS that’s currently serving it.
+The phone measures the signal strength of up to 6 nearby (neighbouring) BTSs, and reports what signal strength it’s receiving to the BTS that’s currently serving it.

 The BTS then sends this info to the BSC, in the RXLEV fields of a RSL Measurement Report packet.